 Release date: 4 June 2010

-As the name suggests, the movie is based on political vendetta and vengeance.
-The political backdrop, the tussle for power, and the formidable cast teach you about challenges and situations one's going to face in a competitive environment.
+As the name suggests, Raajneeti is based on political vendetta and vengeance.
+The political backdrop, the tussle for power, and a formidable cast teach you the challenges and situations one's going to face in a competitive environment.

 IMDB rating: 8/10